BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Do SAMMs run heavy computations?
 - Can the SAMMs be handled locally, or do they require scalable cloud CPUs/GPUs, or is a hybrid solution required?
 - Does the customer have HPCs?
-- Does the customer have a powerful server to satisfy the latency and bandwidth_a constraints?
+- Does the customer have a powerful server to satisfy the latency and bandwidth constraints?

 #### 3.3.2.
 User Model <a id='sec332'></a>